Jesse James Meets Frankenstein's Daughter: Plot

 Jesse and Hank escape and stop at the Lopez's campout to tend to Hank's wound and sleep until the morning.
 During the middle of the night, Juanita wakes up Jesse and Hank and leads them back to town to the Frankensteins' house to fix up Hank despite her parents forbidding her to go back there.
 Maria agrees to help, and even covers for her guests when the sheriff and Lonny come around looking for them, but her actual plan is to use Hank as another one of her experiments.
 After a failed attempt to seduce Jesse, Maria sends him to the town pharmacist with a note, then begins operating on Hank, giving him an artificial new brain and bringing him back to life.
 Rudolph tries to poison Hank, now called Igor, but Maria catches him this time and orders her new monster to strangle her brother.

 Jesse gives the pharmacist the note from Maria, which actually reveals his identity, prompting the pharmacist to call the sheriff.
 The sheriff is out, but his deputy Lonny decides to take on Jesse for the reward on his head.
 Jesse manages to escape, killing Lonny in the process.
 When he returns to the Frankensteins' house, Igor incapacitates him and ties him up.

 Realizing Jesse is in trouble, Juanita sends the sheriff to the house, where he finds Jesse and prepares to take him in.
 But Maria sends Igor to crush the sheriff.
 During the scuffle, Juanita frees Jesse and tries to escape.
 Maria orders Igor to go kill Juanita, but he strangles Maria instead and goes after Jesse.
 Juanita gets the sheriff's gun and kills Igor.

-The next morning, as Jesse buries Hank, Juanita pleads with him to stay and live with her, but Jesse, knowing that he is a fugitive, rides off with the sheriff, who was not killed by Igor.
+The next morning, as Jesse buries Hank, Juanita pleads with him to stay and live with her, but Jesse, knowing that he is a fugitive, cannot risk endangering her and so rides off into the sunset.